dolthub/docs/content/concepts/dolt/sql/indexes.md

 ## Difference between MySQL Secondary Indexes and Dolt Secondary Indexes

 Functionally, Dolt and MySQL indexes are equivalent.

+Additionally, Dolt indexes are versioned along with the core table they reference.
+Practically, this means querying a historical version is as fast as querying the current version because the index is intact for the historical version.

 ## Interaction with Dolt Version Control